siddharth2016/hashnode-blog/ckmamcu6f017mtas13tf9h2sv.md

 That's it from me, I hope you learnt something new or refreshed some of the unknowns (that's what I like to call them 😁) !

-If you were here as one of the followers, then I appreciate you reading this and if you are new here, then follow me for more upcoming on-the-go articles to freshen up your developer brain 🧙‍♂️
+If you were here as one of the followers, then I appreciate you reading this and if you are new here, then follow me for more upcoming on-the-go articles to freshen up your developer's brain 🧙‍♂️

-Share it with your friends, python programming beginners or seasonal python professionals !
+Share it with your friends, python programming beginners or seasonal python professionals!

 ---

-Just starting your Open Source Journey ?
+Just starting your Open Source Journey?
 Don't forget to check [Hello Open Source](https://github.com/siddharth2016/hello-open-source)

-Want to make a simple and awesome game from scratch ?
+Want to make a simple and awesome game from scratch?
 Check out [PongPong](https://github.com/siddharth2016/PongPong)

-Want to `++` your GitHub Profile README ?
+Want to `++` your GitHub Profile README?
 Check out [Quote - README](https://github.com/marketplace/actions/quote-readme)

-Till next time !
+Till next time!

 Namaste 🙏